mscuthbert/dada-typescript/README.md

 * Currently, if there is a parameter with the same name as a global variable but different values and a `{code block}` is run the global variable will be updated to the value of the local, even if the code block doesn't reference that name.
-* Because Javascript will be evaluated strings like `{res="\n"}` will cause errors since it will put the whitespace on a new line.
-Either write as `{res="\\n"}` or use backticks.
+* Because JavaScript is run by wrapping the code string in an eval context, strings like `{res="\n"}` will cause errors, since the interpreter will have already converted `\n` to a new line and put that illegal whitespace in the code.
+Either write as `{res="\\n"}` or surround `\n` with backticks instead of quotes.
-* A return statement in this Javascript version must be the first statement in the embedded code (the `{= ... }` expression is converted to a magic expression, but the `=` sign is only searched for at the beginning of the expression, after optional whitespace.)
-Any other position of the leading `=` will probably result in syntax errors.
+* A return statement in the JavaScript version must be the first statement in the embedded code (the `{= ... }` expression is converted to a magic expression, but the `=` sign is only searched for at the beginning of the expression, after optional whitespace.)
+Any other position of the leading `=` will usually result in syntax errors.
+    (see the script `test/what_is_returned.pb` for more details about return values in both JavaScript and C.)
 * Variable names with hyphens in them cannot be used in code bocks (`the-word` will be evaluated as the variable `the` subtracting the variable `word`).
-I don't know if this worked in the C version.
+I don't know if this worked in the C version or not.
+* In a deliberate difference w/ the C version, strings with spaces used for `@indirections` have their spaces replaced with hyphens in JavaScript.
+This allows for artists with spaces in their official names, like "Chappell Roan" to be used in indirections.
-* Currently there is no access inside code to Javascript functions except Math (masqueraded as __Math), but this should still not be considered secure not used in high security places.
+* Currently, there is no access inside code to JavaScript functions except Math (masqueraded as __Math), but this should still not be considered secure not used in high security places.
 Parsing a string as a number can be done with `+var`; the reverse can be done with `''+var`.

 ## License
 The software here is released under the BSD 3-clause license.
-The pb scripts-- with the exception of securities.pb and sample.pb are by Andrew C. Bulhak and therefore follow his original BSD Old (4-clause) license w/ his copyright. musicology.pb is a hybrid of his pomo.pb and substantial new work by MSAC.
+The pb scripts-- except musicology.pb, securities.pb and sample.pb and a few tests--are by Andrew C. Bulhak and therefore follow his original BSD Old (4-clause) license w/ his copyright.
+The script musicology.pb is a hybrid of his pomo.pb and substantial new work by MSAC.

 ## Author